Call: (734) 485-4600

 Dental Exam

-Even with great oral care habits, teeth still develop buildup that needs to be professionally removed by your dental hygienist.
-And having the hygienist and dentist reviewing your x-rays and performing an oral cancer screening every 3-6 months will help to identify problems and potential problems before they become larger issues.
+Even with great brushing habits, teeth still develop buildup that needs to be removed by your dental hygienist.
+Having the hygienist and dentist reviewing your x-rays and perform an oral cancer screening every 3-6 months will help to identify problems and potential problems before they become larger issues.
 This is not only great for your overall health, but good for your budget!

 Dental Fillings